• Skip to primary navigation

 Is Mexico Safe to Travel Alone?

-Mexico is a safe country to travel alone.
-Whether visiting Creel in Chihuahua or Cancun, it comes down to you making informed choices about where to go and where to avoid.
+Mexico is a safe for solo travel.
+Whether visiting Creel or Cancun, it comes down making informed choices about where to go and where to avoid.

 I recommend trying to stick to tourist-friendly events to take part in, and book everything through official partnerships and guides.